Northwest Region | Southwest Region | Northeast Region | High Desert Region

 Best time to visit: A mild winter climate and abundant forage allow elk to remain at Dean Creek Wildlife Area year-round.
 The best times to view and photograph wildlife are early mornings and just before dusk.

-At the wildlife area: The Dean Creek Elk Viewing Area and the O.H.
+The Dean Creek Elk Viewing Area and the O.H.
 Hinsdale Interpretive Center are popular tourist stops along Hwy.
 38 near Reedsport.
 Visitors are treated to up-close views of Roosevelt elk, with the herd sometimes reaching as many as 120 elk.
 Mountains, meadows and marshes also are home to beaver, muskrat, mallards, Canada geese and great blue heron.

 Nearby: The Pacific Ocean and the Oregon Dunes National Recreation Area offer a variety of recreational opportunities.